Managing stress and anxiety caused by Coronavirus

 Remember that anxiety is normal.

-Instead of worrying, try your best to focus on what’s in your control.
+Instead of worrying, try your best to focus on what is in your control.

 Anxiety tricks us into thinking about worst-case scenarios in vivid and frightening detail.
 Equip yourself with the facts about coronavirus from trusted sources such as Australian government websites and the World Health Organisation.
 You can view a list of helpful links from reliable sources we have compiled here.

-You may find that practicing mindfulness is helpful for you.
-Why not try a mindfulness apps such as Smiling Mind?
+You may find that practising mindfulness is helpful for you.
+Why not try mindfulness apps such as Smiling Mind?

 Limit or avoid unhelpful media, social media and misinformation from unreliable sources.

-Exposing yourself to constant, panic inducing, alarming stories can make us feel even more anxious and uncertain – and make us believe in myths, rumours, misinformation.
+Exposing yourself to constant, panic-inducing, alarming stories can make us feel even more anxious and uncertain.
+This can make us believe in myths, rumours, misinformation.
 Give yourself a break from social media where possible and, if you can, connect with nature.

-Do things that can take your mind off what’s going on.
+Do things that can take your mind off what is going on.

 Think about what you love doing and do them instead.
 Read a book, watch your favourite TV show, go out in the garden and relax, do a home workout or call a loved one or friend.